-These items can be used in the water table.
+These items can be used in the water table/water bin.

 Or, if you prefer, fill the sink with water.

-You can keep your preschooler safe while playing in the sink with the learning tower or kitchen helper rather than have her standing on a chair!
+You can keep your preschooler safe while playing in the sink with the learning tower or kitchen helper rather than have them stand on a chair!

 Get Down To Your Child’s Level

-Sit on the floor if you are using a bin on the floor, or grab a chair if you are at a table.
+Sit on the floor if you are using a large bin, or grab a chair if you are both at a table.

-Being at the same level as your child shows that you are interested in what he is doing.
+Being at the same level as your child shows that you are interested in what they are doing.

-It also allows him to see your facial expressions and the movements of your mouth.
+It also allows your child to see your facial expressions and the movements of your mouth.

 And it is easier to make and maintain eye contact when all participants are at the same level, which is a very important social skill.